rosettastone0501-cpu/Hlin/docs/readme.md

 ## Values of Hlin

-`High Security` : Block every unacknowledged execution to prevent before a tragedy occurs.
+`execution-layer prevention` : Block every unacknowledged execution to prevent before a tragedy occurs.

 `Encrypted Data` : All data ( such as config, command macro ) are encrypted to prevent jailbreaking. such as